BlackButterfli/group6_project/output_description.md

 ## BLASTP Results

 The toolkit uses BLASTP to align protein sequences and detect the presence of specific genes in new *Yersinia* strains.
+The program opens the BLAST output file, parses out specific information, and produces a formatted output.
 The key output statistics include:

 1. **E-value**:
    - The E-value represents the number of alignments expected by chance.
 A lower E-value indicates a more significant match.
 Typically, an E-value less than 0.05 is considered a good indicator of potential homology.